AlanNois/TruyenViet-0.8/README.md

 ## Important Notice: Extension Updates for [Nettruyen](https://www.nettruyenvv.com/) and [Nhattruyen](https://nhattruyenss.com/)

-Those currently undergoing down on the main website for [Nettruyen](https://www.nettruyenvv.com/) and [Nhattruyen](https://nhattruyenss.com/).
+There is currently downtime on the main website for [Nettruyen](https://www.nettruyenvv.com/) and [Nhattruyen](https://nhattruyenss.com/).
 This situation may temporarily affect the functionality of the following extensions:

 * **[Nettruyen]**
 * **[Nhattruyen]**